-Applying as a LEOP Student
+Applying through LEOP

 - Describe the financial situation of your family from birth to college entry.
 Please include sources of income, income estimates, number of household wage earners, and number of dependents.
 Please describe any unusual expenses.